-Centers (APPIC) across the country and through the California Psychology Internship Council (CAPIC) in the state of California.
-Please note that this is the last year that non-APA accredited schools may take part in the APPIC process.
-In some cases, the DCT will approve a psychological assistantship in a mental health agency for the purposes of pre-doctoral internship hours on the condition that the site and supervisor explicitly document how the training demonstrates that it is sequential, graded in complexity, with opportunities for didactics and peer interaction.
+There are separate Clinical Handbooks for the Psy.D. and Ph.D. programs which contain additional information and graphs detailing the entire sequence for clinical training.
+Students may apply to internships through the California Psychology Internship Council (CAPIC) in the state of California.
+Please note that students from non-APA schools are not permitted to apply to APA or APPIC internship sites.
+In some cases, the DCT will approve a psychological assistantship (in the state of California) in a mental health agency for the purposes of pre-doctoral internship hours on the condition that the site and supervisor explicitly document how the training demonstrates that it is sequential, graded in complexity, with opportunities for didactics and peer interaction.
 The state of California currently accepts psychological assistantships on a case by case basis.
 Some states require only formal internships, such as APA or APPIC.
 All students must thoroughly review their state board of psychology requirements for licensure, as some states may require more than 2500 pre-doctoral hours.
-In addition, some states may include practicum hours toward licensure, such that the state's board of psychology oversees the practicum process as well as the internship process.
+In addition, some states may include practicum hours toward licensure as well as what is referred to as pre-internship hours, such that the state's board of psychology oversees the practicum process as well as the pre-internship and internship process.
 Evaluations of student performance at practicum sites are completed by supervisors quarterly.
-The evaluations for internship performance take place twice a year.
+The evaluations for internship performance take place twice a year for Ph.D. and quarterly for Psy.D. (as per the additional registration).
 At the completion of practicum and internship, students are asked to complete an evaluation of the site as well.
 It is the student's responsibility to be up to date on all requirements for the state in which they plan to apply for licensure.
 Students must comply with all the paperwork requirements set forth by the Clinical Training Office, including paperwork for readiness, approval of the site, log sheets signed by supervisors, evaluations, liability insurance verification, and supervision agreements.
 The paperwork is overseen by the Clinical Training Coordinator with final approval from the Director of Clinical Training.
 All paperwork must be approved in order for hours to count.
 Failure to submit paperwork will result in loss of hours counted toward practicum or internship training.
 It is imperative that students retain copies of all of their clinical paperwork as part of their professional development.
+It is also important that students keep copies of all of their syllabi, course catalogues and course descriptions for the purposes of licensure, as state licensing boards will ask for such.

 Supervised Fieldwork - Ph.D. and Psy.D.
 Clinical and M.A.
-Counseling Psychology Programs All internships and supervised practicum experiences must include direct client contact.
+Counseling Psychology Programs

+All internships and supervised practicum experiences must include direct client contact.
 Each program's Director of Clinical Training (DCT) must approve both the site and the clinical supervisors who oversee the supervised practicum experience or internship work.
 In cases where the DCT, Pacifica faculty, or training site supervisor identifies a need for remediation of student performance, the student may be subject to clinical probation.